-For a nice window frame, make sure that you keep the subject well-exposed; given how the inside portion of the window is often poorly lit, you’ll want to make sure you focus bracket to retain detail, or use a camera with an exceptionally high dynamic range.
+For a nice window frame, it’s generally a good idea to keep the subject and the window well-exposed; given how the inside portion of the window is often poorly lit, you’ll want to make sure you use an HDR technique to retain detail or use a camera with an exceptionally high dynamic range.

 Simply position a foreground element between your lens and your main subject, then make sure you use a wide aperture to create a beautiful wash.
 I’d recommend trying to get the foreground wash to surround your main subject and intersect with it as little as possible, but you’re free to experiment with different techniques!

-This type of frame is hard to find, but when you can find it it’s wickedly effective, so it’s definitely worth a try.
+This type of frame is hard to find, but when you can find it it’s wildly effective, so it’s definitely worth a try.

 (That last one is a sort of shadow frame, and it can look really, really cool!)

 Frames are everywhere!
 There are architectural frames, such as archways, windows, open doors, and bridges.
-There are also natural frames, such as leaves and flowers that surround the main subject of the composition.
-Really, the key is to find a main subject that you want to emphasize, then go around looking for a frame; you’ll probably find one as long as you’re patient enough.
+There are also natural frames, such as leaves, branches, and flowers.